Dynatrace-APAC/dynatrace-apac.github.io/workshops/snippet/setup/k8s-prometheus.md

 ### How to get custom alerts based on the metrics?

+Negative
-***Note: Custom alerts is not part of the scope of the hands-on, but you are free to try this on your own, after the session.
+: Custom alerts is not part of the scope of the hands-on, but you are free to try this on your own, after the session.

 Now you have access to Prometheus metrics in Dynatrace, even though they come from a 3rd party, those metrics are now first class citizens in Dynatrace.